aaronamran/MCSI-Remote-Cybersecurity-Internship/Cyber Defense/security-patch-ps.md

 ## Solutions With Scripts
-1. Save the following PowerShell script as `check-missingpatches.ps1`
+1. Save the following PowerShell script as `check-missingpatches.ps1` in a Windows 7 VM
 ```
 # Function to check for missing updates on a local machine
 function Get-MissingUpdates {